-The Executive Director of PZB may authorize the issuance of a building permit for a temporary structure upon determination that a public emergency, pending natural disaster, or actual natural disaster, exists.
+The Executive Director of PZB may waive the ZAR process, and authorize the issuance of a building permit for a temporary structure upon determination that a public emergency, pending natural disaster, or actual natural disaster, exists.
 [Ord.
-2011-001]
+2011-001] [Ord.
+2018-002]